- Plug-and-play 6-axis robot arm

 Glambot | Frequently Asked Questions

-All OrcaVue GlamBots come preinstalled with 16 unique camera paths or moves.
+All OrcaVue Glambots come preinstalled with 16 unique camera paths or moves.
 An additional 16 paths can be added as an option.
 Each of the paths can be adjusted to accommodate four different heights and three different speeds (or crowd sizes).
 Most paths can also be played in the reverse direction; we call this mirroring.
 All together this adds up to over 350 (plus an another optional 350) unique combinations!
 You should be aware that other companies often count the mirrored move as a separate camera path.
-If we did that, our Glambot would be advertised as having 28+ paths!
+If we did that, the OrcaVue Glambot would be advertised as having 56+ paths!

-OrcaVue GlamBots can be set up in three minutes or less–no tools required!
+OrcaVue Glambots can be set up in five minutes or less–no tools required!

 To do so, perform the following steps:

-- Move the road case containing the packed GlamBot into position
+- Move the road case containing the robot into position

 - Tip the road case up onto the robot’s exposed feet